 Of course, it’s entirely up to you to decide how and where you want to install it that suits your needs better.
 If you are unsure about doing it yourself, always ask someone or the dealer that you’ve bought the cargo box for help.

-Also, check out our article on using a car-top carrier without a roof rack.
+Does your vehicle lack a roof rack?
+You may also want to check out our article on using a car-top carrier without a roof rack.

 © Family Road Trip